-Funding Partners: CHSRA: Ian Ferrier and Wai-On Su
+Funding Partners: CHSRA: Ian Ferrier

 Bi-weekly PCEP interface meetings are held to monitor and resolve systems integration issues.
 The systems integration database is updated as issues are resolved or new items arise.
-Meetings are held bi-weekly with the electrification contractor to discuss design and construction integration issues.
+Meetings are also held bi-weekly with the electrification contractor to discuss design and construction integration issues.
 The Systems Integration Lead is also setting up bi-weekly meetings with the EMU Procurement team.
 The Traction Power SCADA team also holds bi-weekly status meetings.
 Coordination with the EMU procurement, PTC and Caltrain Capital Project managers responsible for delivery of the 25th Avenue Grade Separation Project, Marin Napoleon Bridge Rehabilitation Project, and the South San Francisco Station Project is ongoing.
-Caltrain's CEMOF modification project design is being finalized to issue a bid package.
+Caltrain's CEMOF modification project design bid package will be issued early next month.
 Progress on activities including systems integration testing activities, Federal Railroad Administration (FRA), FTA and safety certification are being tracked.
 The Systems Integration test plan has been through an initial review with comments returned to the contractor.